EBIBioStudies/BioStudySubmProxy/README.md

 The newly created run configuration for Tomcat should reflect the port being used by the Submission Tool app, typically 10281.

 ### 6.Run the proxy server
-Now a local instance of the proxy server can be run using the run configuration for Tomcat.
+Now a local instance of the proxy server can be run using the run configuration for Tomcat created above.
 Should errors be listed in Tomcat's logs, check if they are warnings.
 If so, the proxy will probably be able to run regardless of them.